 - State: “I will not let you…” or “I don’t want you to …..” or “I am not ok with ….”
 Or “I’m not done…” Show with your body language and follow through.
 Remain calm.
 Be consistent and confident.

 It is important to send our children a message of confidence when we set limits.
 It helps children to feel secure.

-- Give simple and short explanation of why you are not willing to give an item to the child.
+- Give a simple and short explanation of why you are not willing to give an item to the child.
 “I need this pen for writing.”

-Think what is the need for Jimmy and Finny to reach for the clip board and the pen?
+Think what is the need for Jimmy and Finny to reach for the clipboard and the pen?

-- Is it a ‘need’ for connection? – Should I stop what I am doing and connect with my child now or should I tell him when I will be available.
+- Is it a ‘need’ for connection? – Should I stop what I am doing and connect with my child now or should I tell him when I will be available?

 - Is it a ‘need’ for discovery? – Should I add crayons and paper to my child’s environment?

-Wishing you all the best in the difficult yet exciting journey of parenting!
+Wishing you all the best in this difficult yet exciting journey of parenting!